GSA/automate.fedramp.gov/content/documentation/sar/4-sar-template-to-oscal-mapping.md

 #### Historic Test Case Workbook: Observations and Evidence

-When converting Historic Test Case Workbook content to OSCAL, many details broken down in a way that fits OSCAL.
+When converting Historic Test Case Workbook content to OSCAL, many details can be broken down in a way that fits OSCAL.
 While refactoring legacy data to fit OSCAL is ideal and encouraged, it is not required for historic information.

 {{< figure src="/img/sar-figure-14.png" title="Observation and Evidence" alt="Screenshot of the FedRAMP Historic Test Case Workbook showing the observation and evidence information." >}}